dariofad/dariofad.github.io/content/_index.md

 lang = 'en'
 +++

-I'm a [software engineer](https://seclab.unibg.it/) specializing in the integration of security features into various systems, including runtimes and cloud apps.
+I'm an [Assistant Professor](https://seclab.unibg.it/) specializing in the integration of security features into various systems, including runtimes and cloud apps.
 I enjoy experimenting with programming languages, operating systems (Linux) and sandboxing tools.
 I've also